While Wotofo may be a new name to you, they’re a vaping brand that’s been around for quite some time, since 2009 to be exact.

 How Does The Wotofo Flow Tank Perform?

-I started the tank out at 35W and was taken aback by the substantial vapor production at this low wattage.
+I started the tank out at 35W and was taken aback by the substantial vapour production at this low wattage.

-I then proceeded through the range, lingering on a room temp 40W for longer than I ever usually would, I was impressed by the depth of flavor and noticed some notes in my DIY flavor coming through that I’d never usually taste on such a low wattage coil.
+I then proceeded through the range, lingering on a room temp 40W for longer than I ever usually would, I was impressed by the depth of flavour and noticed some notes in my DIY flavour coming through that I’d never usually taste on such a low wattage coil.